-Fremont College Chancellor and CEO Dr. Sabrina Kay to be honored by Governor Schwarzenegger at the After-School All Stars Gala on February 18, 2010
+Fremont University Chancellor and CEO Dr. Sabrina Kay to be honored by Governor Schwarzenegger at the After-School All Stars Gala on February 18, 2010

 The event will be held at the Beverly Hilton Hotel.